 In recent years, equity income strategies have seen increased interest from a broad range of investors.
 The goals of equity income strategies are relatively simple: provide high levels of income over the long term while growing the underlying value of the portfolio.

-Alex Paulsen - Director of Investment Strategy
+Alex Paulsen, Director of Research

 The views expressed in these posts are those of the authors and are current only through the date stated.
 These views are subject to change at any time based upon market or other conditions, and Parametric and its affiliates disclaim any responsibility to update such views.
 These views may not be relied upon as investment advice and, because investment decisions for Parametric are based on many factors, may not be relied upon as an indication of trading intent on behalf of any Parametric strategy.
 The discussion herein is general in nature and is provided for informational purposes only.
 There is no guarantee as to its accuracy or completeness.
 Past performance is no guarantee of future results.
 All investments are subject to the risk of loss.